lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 However, the analogy only goes so far and, in fact, can get in the way when trying to understand a Reactive Streams-based application.
 At least it did for me, hence the post.

+#### The Key Difference - Pull vs. Push, or Why a Stream is NOT a Pipe

+I know what you're thinking

 #### A Simple Problem

 Here's a simple, real world problem to solve using Akka Streams.